censys/censys-python/docs/quick-start.rst

 .. tabs::

-   .. tab:: from PyPi
+   .. tab:: pip

       .. prompt:: bash

          pip install censys

+      If you do not have pip installed, get it `here <https://pip.pypa.io/en/stable/installation/>`_.

-   .. tab:: from Kali Linux
+   .. tab:: on Kali Linux

       .. prompt:: bash